 Compared to the rest of the New York City market, the Southwestern Brooklyn region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

 In the last 90 days, 31 listings have been made available, which means office spaces might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
 About 42% of the listings in the Southwestern Brooklyn are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 13,000 sqft, there are still 0 office spaces below 2,000 sqft.
 Most buildings in this market are approximately 3 stories.
 Most buildings in this market were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Southwestern Brooklyn occupants.
+Manufacturing is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst Southwestern Brooklyn residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.